losol/positor/readme.txt

 = How do I add posts to the featured post grid on frontpage? =

 To show posts on top in the post grid, you just add the tag featured to the post.

-= My post do not show in the featured grid? =
-Most probably it does not have a featured image, as only posts with featured images will show.

 = Where can I find the source code and sass files? =